AdamSobieski/Narratology/README.md

 ## Cognition, Working Memory, and Telemetry

-Should artificial-intelligence systems be able to answer questions about their processes and procedures of incremental interpretation and comprehension?
+Should artificial-intelligence systems be able to answer introspective questions about their processes and procedures of incremental interpretation and comprehension?

-Should logging or telemetry be obtained during incremental interpretation and comprehension, analogously resembling a working memory buffer pertaining to cognitive processes and procedures, and consulted during introspective question-answering?
+How might logs or telemetry obtained during incremental interpretation and comprehension, analogously resembling a working memory buffer, be consulted during introspective question-answering?

 ## Agentic Artificial Intelligence